zephir-lang/zephir-docs/en/_build/html/_sources/reference/language.txt

 	echo $$a; // prints 100

-Zephir does not implement this feature since all variables are compiled down to low level variables, and there is no way to know which variables does exist in a specific context.
+Zephir does not implement this feature since all variables are compiled down to low level variables, and there is no way to know which variables do exist in a specific context.